DolicaAkelloEgwel/gans-workshop/presentation.md

 # GAN Components

-- Two neural networks trained simultaneously
-- A Generator ("the criminal") is trying to learn to create fake images
+- A **Generator** ("the criminal") is trying to learn to create fake images
-- A Discriminator ("the detective") is trying to tell real images from the fake images
+- A **Discriminator** ("the detective") is trying to tell real images from the fake images
+- The two neural networks are _trained_ simultaneously

 ---

+We can think of a GAN as being like a turn-based game...

+---
-# The GAN "Game" I
+# The GAN Game I

-GANs resemble a turn-based game.

 1) Our criminal creates a fake note
 2) Our detective sees a real note and a fake note and is asked to tell which is which